 Both teams abandoned their defensive positions and threw everything they had at their opponent’s fortifications.
 Na’Vi scored first blood, destroying one of Alliance’s main towers.
 But when they tried to teleport home, Alliance blocked their move.
 Suddenly Na’Vi was stranded in the middle of the field and Alliance was wreaking havoc inside their base.

 The crowd roared its approval as the announcers tried to keep up with the action.
 “They’re in huge trouble.
 Alliance is outmaneuvering Na’Vi.
 KuroKy is down.
 KuroKy is dead!
 Admiral Bulldog hexes on Funn1k.
 Funn1k is going down as well.
 Oh my god they are doing it!”
-As Alliance went on to win the final game, more than 1 million people from around the globe watched the action unfold live.
+As Alliance went on to win the final game, more than 1 million people from around the globe watched the action unfold live on a little known video startup called Twitch.

 After decades spent on the fringes, professional video gaming, know as eSports, is suddenly the industry darling.
 Big name developers like Activision Blizzard and Ubisoft are building games specifically for high-level competition.
 Blizzard created a yearlong tournament circuit that paid out millions in prize money.
 And Riot, creator of the most popular eSports title, League of Legends, has constructed professional studios on multiple continents where its top players can compete in front of a live audience.
 After selling out the 10,000 seat arena at the University of of Southern California in 2012, Riot is taking its tournament finals to the Staples Center this year.